-Citizen Science is a rapidly expanding and diversifying field of innovation with significant implications for, and potential benefits too, society, policy, and various academic research areas.
+Citizen Science is a rapidly diversifying field of innovation with implications and potential benefits for society, policy and various research areas.

 The ambition of EU-Citizen.Science is to mainstream Citizen Science in Europe.
 It will build and promote a platform and learning space with different tools, best practice examples that are collected, curated, and made accessible to various stakeholders.
 ESSRG will act as a linked third party of the ECSA (Verein der europäischen Bürgerwissenschaften).

 For 36 months, the EU-Citizen.Science will coordinate the European Citizen Science landscape by developing three interconnected lines of activity:

 (i) coordination of citizen science actions and leveraging of existing resources in the presently fragmented landscape of Citizen Science in Europe,

 (ii) engagement of quadruple helix stakeholders at all levels (local, national and European), and